Energy-and-renewable-energy/scaphandre/docs_src/references/exporter-prometheuspush.md

 Metrics exposed are the same as the Prometheus (pull mode) exporter.

-Push gateway's grouping key for each host is in the form `job/scaphandre/instance/${HOSTNAME}` with HOSTNAME being the hostname of the host sending metrics.
+Push gateway's grouping key for each host is in the form `job/scaphandre/instance/${HOSTNAME}` with HOSTNAME being the hostname of the host sending metrics